PGRs working on education-related projects are normally housed in the Faculty of Education.

 All PGRs will be supported by a supervisory team with appropriate expertise.

-In the first instance please direct all enquiries about proposed projects on topics related to education to the Graduate School with Dr Christine Lewis, Graduate School Research Degree Contact for educational research included.
+In the first instance please direct all enquiries about proposed projects on topics related to education to Dr Christine Lewis, Graduate School Research Degree Contact for educational research, by emailing [email protected] stating the specific research theme/s of interest from the research themes list.

 Social justice and equity